 Will the U.S. immigration situation affect my travels?

 The organizers of the 10th World Conference of Science Journalists are monitoring developments in U.S. immigration policy and assessing how new regulations and legal action might affect travel to the meeting, scheduled for October 26-30, 2017, in San Francisco.
 We are resolute in our determination that the conference will continue its tradition of welcoming colleagues from across the globe, and we oppose any restrictions that would prevent participants from attending WCSJ2017.

 As October approaches, we will do everything we can to make the meeting accessible to all.
 We suggest that those planning to attend check with the U.S. consulates in their countries about applying for a U.S. visa as early as possible, and stay current on the travel situation.
 The organizing committee has arrangements in place for assistance with visa denials.
-We are notifying selected travel fellows and speakers in mid to late April and opening registration on May 1 to allow for the maximum time in applying for visas.

 For current information on the visa process, please see this overview from the National Academies of Sciences, Engineering, and Medicine.

 How can I get a letter of invitation for my visa application?

 Attendees from non-visa waiver countries may request a general letter of invitation from WCSJ2017 during the online conference registration process.
 Issued electronically as a PDF and general in nature, this letter may take up to two weeks to receive.
 Please plan ahead.
 See the Travel page for more info.

 Is it too late to propose a session?

 Yes.
 The Program Committee received more than 300 session proposals last fall.
 It promises to be a great program.

 Will there be a ScienceWriters2017 conference, too?